All Episodes

 It was Charlie Sheen.

-Charlie Sheen.
+It's Charlie Sheen.

-Anybody heard from him since uh he went into his anti-Jewish rant on somebody's radio show.
+Before that, you know, Rick Sanchez, anybody heard from him since he went into his anti-Jewish rant on somebody's radio show or a television show?

-He used to run Time Magazine, took a turn at CNN.
+He used to run Time magazine.

 Anyway, that's that.

-Much more, plus your phone calls coming up right after this.
+Much more plus your phone calls coming up right after this.

 Great to have you on the program, sir.

-Welcome to EIB network.
+Welcome to EIB Network.

-Russ, you talked about courage earlier.
+Rush, you talked about courage earlier.

 And frankly, I don't understand why, because I don't understand what they're afraid of.